Mlkurta/ENCE_3100_Michael_Kurta/Lab9/readme.md

 ## Full-Step 28-BYJ-48

 This module is like a driver module for a specific stepper motor.
 It's a common stepper motor found in many Arduino kits.
 I looked online for a good step sequence, and I opted for a full-step sequence.
-I had identified a problem, though, when first testing out the motor: that the speed and direction seemed to be random.
+I had identified a problem when first testing out the motor: that the speed and direction seemed to be random.

+After some frustration with debugging I'd began to wonder if the motor timing sequence was correct.
+I dug a little bit deeper and found a different suggestion for the sequence and tried it.
+It turns out that this was the fix.